-When Lee Brown, cofounder of Geeks in the Woods, first moved to the Valdez property in early 2016, he spent the next two years coding software from an Arctic Oven tent.
-He found the setting to offer space and solitude to focus, and increased motivation knowing that adventure awaited just outside the door.
+When Lee Brown, cofounder of the Alaska Startup Studio, first moved to Valdez, Alaska, in early 2016, he spent the next two years coding software from an Arctic Oven tent.
+He found the setting to offer space and solitude to focus and increased motivation knowing that adventure awaited just outside the door.
 Since those initial years, Lee has systematically improved the methods of living and working remotely from tents.

 Remote and Connected in Alaska

 Here in the Great White North there is a vibrant community of remote workers and telecommuters.
 Alaska has had high availability of gigabit internet in its three largest cities for a while now, and rural communities are quickly catching up.
 Increased internet speeds (both upload and download) enable remote workers to collaborate with teams outside of Alaska by providing seamless experiences with integral tools like video conferencing.